jaycewhite/Elite-Add-On-Helper/README.md

 Dont forget to save preferences with the File - Save Prefs option!

 To DO:
- Markup : *Increase the amount of addons supported
+ Increase the amount of addons supported

- Markup : *Add support for websites (Miner Tools, Spansh, Inara etc)
+ Add support for websites (Miner Tools, Spansh, Inara etc)

- Markup : *Add a VR profile to enable launching different apps when in VR
+ Add a VR profile to enable launching different apps when in VR